 Obviously, solar panels will work best when sunshine is abundant.

 The Benefits of Have Solar Panels on Your Home

 There is no doubt that solar panels can be beneficial under a lot of circumstances.
 For instance:

 - Solar panels can produce a surprising amount of electricity.
-The amount of electricity generated can vary depending on several factors, including the type of solar panel, the number of panels in the system and the amount of sunlight available.
+The amount of electricity generated can vary depending on several factors, including the type of solar panel, the number of panels in the system, and the amount of sunlight available.
 Generally speaking, a typical solar panel system can produce enough electricity to take care of at least half your home’s energy needs.
-When adding a solar panel system to your home you get bids from multiple companies and compare the results.
-The solar company you interview should provide an estimate of how much power their system is going to produce based on annual statistics the company knows from some different factors: the weather in your area, the angle of your roof, and its orientation to the sun.
-These factors will determine the size of your system and how much electricity, on average, it will produce each year.
+When adding a solar panel system to your home, you get bids from multiple companies and compare the results.
+The solar company you interview should estimate how much power their system is going to produce based on annual statistics the company knows from some different factors: the weather in your area, the angle of your roof, and its orientation to the sun.
+These factors will determine your system’s size and how much electricity, on average, it will produce each year.

 Solar Panel Systems – Buying vs. Leasing

 As exciting as it can be to imagine cutting your electricity costs in half and reducing your carbon footprint, the costs associated with installing a solar panel system can be sobering.

 The same average solar panel system that brings all the above benefits also tends to cost $15,000 – $20,000, an expense that not every homeowner has the money for.

 Many solar panel companies have introduced a way for homeowners to get the solar panel system without needing to come up with the money up-front.